 I know you were hoping NOT to see rice, lentils, and beans make the list.
 Sadly I can not ignore how will these staples help you save money on food.
 They make amazing fillers for meals and when not used as the base of a meal your family will never even notice that you used these basics to fill them up.

-Look for long lasting highly nutritious foods to stock your pantry.
-Basics like tomato paste can make so may things including pasta sauce and chili.
+Look for long-lasting highly nutritious foods to stock your pantry.
+Basics like a tomato paste can make so may things including pasta sauce and chili.
 You never know when you will run out of food and need to get creative.
 Home canning is a great way to stock your pantry and save money on food.

 From saving the grease when you cook up ground beef for cooking with later to saving the flavorful grease from your bacon that will last nearly forever in your refrigerator until you are ready to use it grease saving is a great way to save money.